 Land is Low Maintenance

 You don’t have to do much with a piece of land.
-You may some have some landscaping done to manage weeds, but otherwise, it basically just sits there.
+You may have some landscaping done to manage weeds, but otherwise, it basically just sits there.
 Find out if utilities or other expensive assessments will be enforced while you own the land.
-You wouldn’t want to buy a $5,000 lot, only to find that you will be paying $20,000 (over time) to have water ran to it.
+You wouldn’t want to buy a $5,000 lot only to find that you will be paying $20,000 (over time) to have water run to it.

 Easy to Get Started

 Having a vast amount of experience isn’t required to get started in land.
 Learn about the market and see what lots are being sold for.
 Are there seasonal trends?
 What does future population growth look like?
 Are there development plans or changes in zoning on the radar?
 Is the land ready to be developed, or is it raw with no foreseeable plans nearby?
 You should be able to find something for a few thousand dollars by doing your homework.